nervosnetwork/ckb/rpc/README.md

 This is a 32-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
 See examples of [Uint32](#type-uint32).

+### Type `AlertId`

+The alert identifier that is used to filter duplicated alerts.

+This is a 32-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
+See examples of [Uint32](type.Uint32.html#examples).

 ### Type `AlertMessage`
 An alert sent by RPC `send_alert`.